zulip/zulip/docs/development/remote.md

 ## Setting up user accounts

-You will need a non-root user account with sudo privileges to setup the Zulip development environment.
+You will need a non-root user account with sudo privileges to set up the Zulip development environment.
 If you have one already, continue to the next section.